pmcgrath/pmcgrath.github.com/_posts/2012-07-08-create-content-using-github-pages.md

 * Markdown see http://daringfireball.net/projects/markdown/
   * Need 2 trailing spaces for new lines
   * Need to escape some chars such as \_ see http://daringfireball.net/projects/markdown/syntax#backslash
+  * To include script i had to use an opening and closing tag on different lines, not sure why but could not create gist links without doing so